 Advice and suggestions for how to carry out this item

-The following section gives advice on carrying out this item successfully, but does not form part of the requirements for this item.
+The following advice is helpful, but they are not requirements for this item.

 How to choose a site

 Before putting up a fence, check the proposed fence line carefully for badger runs or paths.
 Runs will be most clearly visible during the spring, when badger activity is high and vegetation is not at full height.
 Well-used paths will often be distinct and relatively clear of vegetation because of repeated trampling.

 cut a gap in the netting approximately 200mm wide by 300mm high where the fence crosses a badger run

 leave the gap open until badgers are regularly using it